 FAQs about Extavia

-European registries that tracked more than 2,000 pregnancies exposed to Extavia and other interferon beta treatments did not find an increased frequency of major birth defects or other adverse pregnancy outcomes.
-If clinically necessary, Extavia may be used during pregnancy, but patients should bear in mind that there is limited data regarding its use in the second and third trimesters.
-A discussion with a healthcare provider is strongly recommended for anyone planning to become pregnant while on Extavia.
+Although there are no well-controlled studies examining the effects of Extavia exposure during pregnancy, observational studies have not found an increased risk of major birth defects or other adverse pregnancy outcomes.
+If clinically necessary, Extavia may be used during pregnancy, but a discussion with a healthcare provider is strongly recommended for anyone planning to become pregnant while on Extavia.

 There is no known interaction between Extavia and alcohol.
-However, alcohol or other products with the potential to cause liver damage should be used cautiously during treatment.
-Patients should talk with their healthcare team about safe alcohol use while on Extavia.
+However, Extavia may cause liver damage, which is also a known complication from alcohol use.
+Patients should talk with their healthcare team about whether it is safe for them to drink alcohol while on Extavia.

 Both hair loss and weight gain have been reported as potential side effects of Extavia in clinical trials and post-marketing studies.
 Patients who experience any unexpected side effects during treatment should talk with their healthcare team.